fblscode/Fbls.jl/README.md

 Fbls is an attempt at adding more degrees of freedom to the database paradigm, it's an itch I've been scratching for a while now.
 I'm all for standards as interfaces and theory as a starting point; but I'm drawing a line in the sand right here, the madness has to stop.
 All I ever really cared about was the ability to store, index and retrieve my data.
 I'm sick and tired of query languages, constraints and limitations; of being forced to bend ideas backwards around hairy solutions to someone else's problems, just to gain basic persistence.

 ## status
 Fbls is currently catching it's breath somewhere between crazy idea and working prototype.
-It represents my first major Julia project and I'm still feeling my way around the language.
+It's my first major Julia project and I'm still feeling my way around the language.
 Basic testing is in place and the examples in this document should work as advertised.

 ## future
 Transactions, hash/ordered indexes and encryption; probably in that order.